 The problem, in the current context, is that if that right -considered like that in other Latin countries like Uruguay- faced a high complexity to be fulfilled, with Jair Bolsonaro, openly homophobic and who rejected at all costs the anti-homophobia law of Dilma, what It will be even more.
 The LGBTI community is likely not to expect a strengthening and protection of their right by Bolsonaro.
 The opposite could happen.

 Although psychological therapies of sexual reversal were banned in 1999 by the Federal Council of Psychology of Brazil, the federal judge, Waldemar Cláudio de Carvalho of the capital Brasilia, at the end of 2017 made the decision to give the faculty to psychologists to treat the homosexuality as a disease.
 This order allows them to do the previously forbidden sexual reversion therapies.

 The judge's ruling gives Brazilian psychologists the power to "promote studies or personalized professional attention in a reserved manner, in relation to sexual orientation."

 The decree by the judge was categorically considered a setback for the LGBTI community.
 The rejection in social networks was manifested with the hashtag #Tratesusprejudicios and #LaHomofobiaesunaenfermedad, in which people made fun of posting videos looking for some medication to cure homosexuality, as ABC of Spain points out.

-"Brazilian psychology will not be an instrument to promote suffering, intolerance, and exclusion", the Federal Council of Psychology announced in a statement on the subject.
+"Brazilian psychology will not be an instrument to promote suffering, IGNORE INTOlerance, and exclusion", the Federal Council of Psychology announced in a statement on the subject.